caturhidayat/nextjs-auth-blog/README.md

 5. Run migration :
  `npx prisma migrate dev --name "init"`
+6. Run :
+   `npm run start` or `npm run dev`
-6. Done, you can access this app at http://localhost:3000
+8. Done, you can access this app at http://localhost:3000